When the Wind Was Cool: Critical reception

 Billboard praised the album, stating that Eade was "engaging" and the album's material "fits perfectly".
 Scott Yanow, writing for AllMusic, recommended the album, stating that "Eade's voice captures the essence of those cool-toned singers, yet she also sounds fairly distinctive." and "the appealing singer herself wrote half of the arrangements" Richard S. Ginell of Variety called the album "just another trendy, respectful 'tribute' album, albeit with the heretofore untried concept of a June Christy/Chris Connor salute.

-Music critic Bob Blumenthal praised the album, writing in the The Atlantic that When the Wind Was Cool was "a bold and atmospheric tribute to June Christy and Chris Connor" and "Eade's rich voice, her effortless delivery, and the tasteful assurance with which she embellishes melodies make her sound totally at home with the vintage repertoire of Chris-ty and Connor."
+Music critic Bob Blumenthal praised the album, writing in The Atlantic that When the Wind Was Cool was "a bold and atmospheric tribute to June Christy and Chris Connor" and "Eade's rich voice, her effortless delivery, and the tasteful assurance with which she embellishes melodies make her sound totally at home with the vintage repertoire of Chris-ty and Connor."
 The Austin Chronicle called it Eade's "career-best" and "a swinging tribute to Connor and Christy".